insilichem/gpathfinder/docs/tutorial-first.rst

 **ga section**

-- ``generations: XXX`` (the values provided in the templates ensure good results for a general case, but you can adjust it to reduce the computational time)
+- ``generations: XXX`` (the values provided in the templates ensure good results for a general case, but you can adjust it to reduce the computation time)

 **genes section**